 12. Bob Dylan, the most respected songwriter of the rock era, has never been nominated for Song of the Year.
 (The Grammys were averse to rock when he wrote many of his most classic works, including "Blowin' in the Wind.")

-The Beatles never won for Record of the Year, despite nominations for four all-time classics — "I Want To Hold Your Hand," "Yesterday," "Hey Jude" and "Let It Be."
+11. The Beatles never won Record of the Year, despite nominations for four all-time classics — "I Want to Hold Your Hand," "Yesterday," "Hey Jude," and "Let It Be."
 The Fab Four did win in the other top Grammy categories — Album of the Year (for "Sgt.
-Pepper's Lonely Hearts Club Band"), Song of the Year (for "Michelle") and Best New Artist.
+Pepper's Lonely Hearts Club Band"), Song of the Year (for "Michelle"), and Best New Artist.

-The Rolling Stones weren't nominated for a Grammy in any category until 1978, when "Some Girls" was a finalist for Album of the Year.
+10. The Rolling Stones weren't nominated for a Grammy in any category until 1978, when "Some Girls" was a finalist for Album of the Year.
 In 1986, the Recording Academy made amends by bestowing a Lifetime Achievement Award upon the band.
 The Stones finally won their first two Grammys in 1995 — more than 30 years after their U.S. breakthrough.

-Reggae legend Bob Marley never won a Grammy.
+6. Reggae legend Bob Marley never won, either.
 The Grammys didn't add a reggae category until 1984, three years after Marley died of cancer.
-In 2001, the Academy voted Marley a posthumous Lifetime Achievement Award.
+In 2001, the Recording Academy voted Marley a posthumous Lifetime Achievement Award.